1944 Tennessee gubernatorial election

 The 1944 Tennessee gubernatorial election was held on November 7, 1944.
-Democratic nominee Jim Nance McCord defeated Republican nominee John W. Kilgo with 62.5% of the vote.
+Democratic U.S. Representative Jim Nance McCord defeated Republican Greeneville attorney John Wesley Kilgo with 62.5% of the vote.

+In the primary election, McCord sought his party's nomination for governor in the race to succeed the incumbent, Prentice Cooper, who was term-limited.
+With the support of powerful Memphis political boss, E. H. Crump, McCord won the primary by a lopsided margin over Knoxville law professor John R. Neal and Nashville attorney Rex Manning.

+After losing the Democratic primary, Neal ran in the general election as an independent.

 Primary elections

 Primary elections were held on August 3, 1944.